 The most common types of two-factor authentication are:

-Some password managers use a specific type of two-factor authentication, which “locks” your vault to a specific device or devices, such as your tablet or home PC.
-This means only approved devices can access the vault.
+Some password managers use a specific type of two-factor authentication, which locks your vault so only devices you’ve previously approved can gain access.

-The vault master password should be a strong password, but also easy to remember, as forgetting it can mean you can lose access to all your passwords.
-Try to make it a phrase you can easily remember, such as a line from your favourite song, but make it more complex by including punctuation and upper and lower case characters.
+Your master password should be strong but also memorable, since forgetting it can be such a hassle.
+Try to base it on a phrase you can easily remember, such as a line from your favourite song, but make it more complex by including punctuation, numbers and both upper and lower case letters.

 Here’s a breakdown of some of the jargon involved with password managers.

-The program your computer uses to browse the internet.
-Internet Explorer, Edge, Chrome, Safari, Firefox and Opera are the most common browsers.
-We recommend you regularly download any browser software updates, so security holes are fixed.
+Browser: This is the program your computer uses to access the internet.
+Examples are Chrome, Safari and Firefox.
+We recommend you regularly download any browser software updates, to maintain security.

-Some sites offer “secret questions” for logging in or for recovering your password.
-These are usually along the lines of “What was your first pet’s name?” or “What is your mother’s maiden name?”
-While they sound secure, they are often things that people can guess.
-If given a selection, pick the question with the least obvious answer.
+Secret question: Some sites offer “secret questions” for logging in or recovering your password.
+Examples include “What was your first pet’s name?” or “What is your mother’s maiden name?”
+They’re often guessable – especially through your social media presence – so try to pick the question with the least obvious answer.